 TGad Editor: modify P350L25-29 as follows:

 The initiator shall begin an ISS (9.35.2.2) at the start of the allocation with an initiator TXSS, except when the allocation is an SP and the isInitiatorTXSS field for this SP is equal to 0 in which case the initiator shall begin an ISS with an initiator RXSS.
-If the end of the allocation is reached and the initiator did not complete the ISS, the initiator shall resume the ISS with the transmission of the subsequent SSW frame at the start of the following allocation between the initiator and the responder.

 TGad Editor: Modify P350L36-39 as follows:

 an SSW frame from the initiator during the ISS.
-If the end of the allocation is reached and the responder did not complete the RSS, the responder shall resume the RSS with the transmission of subsequent SSW frames at the next allocation with the initiator and the responder is allowed to transmit as per the channel access rules.

 Defining Multi-Antenna BF after link loss